DavidFirefox/waydroid/README.md

 - Session start : waydroid --work_path /var/lib/waydroid2 session start
 - Show-full-ui : waydroid --work_path /var/lib/waydroid2 show-full-ui

-It remain to look if network works, if not have a look to usr/lib/waydroid/data/scripts/waydroid-net.sh -> Because we just have one now (no one by profile) and it have : vnic=$(awk "\$1 == \"$net_link_key\" {print \$3}" /var/lib/waydroid/lxc/waydroid/config)
+It remain to look if network works, if not have a look to usr/lib/waydroid/data/scripts/waydroid-net.sh -> Because we just have one now (no one by profile) and it have :
+vnic=$(awk "\$1 == \"$net_link_key\" {print \$3}" /var/lib/waydroid/lxc/waydroid/config)

-You have to manually edit /etc/systemd/system/multi-user.target.wants/waydroid-container.service and replace the : ExecStart=/usr/bin/waydroid -w container start BY ExecStart=/usr/bin/waydroid -w --work_path /var/lib/waydroid2 container start
+You have to manually edit /etc/systemd/system/multi-user.target.wants/waydroid-container.service and replace the :
+ExecStart=/usr/bin/waydroid -w container start
+BY
+ExecStart=/usr/bin/waydroid -w --work_path /var/lib/waydroid2 container start
 Before modify it, stop the previous session, the container and the service.
 Modify it
 Reload : sudo systemctl daemon-reload
 Start the service and the container, if it stay waydroid connection error, reboot.

 It will be update to a profile number with a service by profile.
 If any one have idea please contact me !

 ## Reporting bugs

 If you have found an issue with Waydroid, please [file a bug](https://github.com/Waydroid/waydroid/issues/new/choose).

+## Testing
+I test it on a Droidian arm64 phone, and all works !
+Could other test it ?
+Could anyone test it on Ubuntu Touch ? on desktop ?
+-> Please repport your results

 ## Get in Touch